-Y-mAbs Therapeutics, Inc. ("we," "us," "our," the "Company," or "YmAbs") is a clinical-stage biopharmaceutical company focused on the development and commercialization of novel antibody therapeutic products to treat cancer.
+Y-mAbs Therapeutics, Inc. ("we," "us," "our," the "Company," or "Y-mAbs") is a clinical-stage biopharmaceutical company focused on the development and commercialization of novel antibody therapeutic products to treat cancer.

-We have entered into a worldwide license and research agreement (the "MSK License") with Memorial Sloan-Kettering Cancer Center ("MSK") our strategic partner, under which we have obtained the exclusive rights to two clinical stage antibody-based product development programs for the treatment of neuroblastoma and other pediatric oncology indications.
+We have entered into a worldwide license and research collaboration agreement (the "MSK License") with Memorial Sloan-Kettering Cancer Center ("MSK") our strategic partner, under which we have obtained the exclusive rights to MSK's rights to two clinical stage antibody-based product development programs for the treatment of neuroblastoma and other oncology indications.
 The MSK License also includes a protein Multimerization Platform Technology-MULTI TAGTM, and an option to obtain the rights to certain chimeric antigen receptor T-cell, or CAR-T, technologies, as well as rights to next-generation humanized, affinity matured bispecific antibodies.